Things you need to know about hot and cold smoking in an electric smoker and other meat smokers

-- The size of the food will depreciate considerably when put under high temperature for a long time.
+- The size of the food will depreciate considerably when putting under high temperature for a long time.
 Meat usually shrinks from their original size when the cooking temperature is more than 180 degrees.

 - Generally, hot smoking is done within a certain temperature range of (1250F to 1750F).
 When meats and other foods are cooked with this high temperature, the food is usually flavorful, moist, and fully cooked.
 But when the smoker gets hotter to more than 1800 F), the food may split, buckle, or shrink extremely.

-- Smoking at very high temperature equally lowers yield, as both fat and moisture are cooked away.
+- Smoking at very high temperature equally lowers the yield, as both fat and moisture are cooked away.

 - Also, using extreme heat to cook certain types of food may not be good.
-Salmon and other types of fishes do not need high temperature.
+Salmon and other types of fishes do not need high temperatures.
 So you need to be careful when hot smoking to avoid overcooking them Best electric smokers for hot smoking

 Hot smoking needs a smoker that produces heat from an oven or stove-top, an electric base smoker, or a gas base smoker.

 These smokers will effectively heat the foods, ensuring a properly cooked meal and more flavored food.
 Below are the best smokers you can utilize for smoking your meat by using the hot smoking method.